rancher/docs/content/rancher/v2.x/en/catalog/apps/_index.md

 {{% /tab %}}
 {{% /tabs %}}

-## Upgrading/Rolling Back Catalog applications
+## Application Management

+After deploying an application, one of the benefits of using an application versus individual workloads/resources is the ease of being able to manage many workloads/resources applications.
+Apps can be cloned, upgraded or rolled back.

+### Cloning Catalog Applications

+After an application is deployed, you can easily clone it to use create another application with almost the same configuration.
+It saves you the work of manually filling in duplicate information.

+### Upgrading Catalog Applications

-After an application is deployed, you can easily upgrade or rollback to a different template version.
+After an application is deployed, you can easily upgrade to a different template version.

 1. From the **Global** view, navigate to the project that contains the catalog application that you want to upgrade.

 1. From the main navigation bar, choose **Apps**.
 In versions prior to v2.2.0, choose **Catalog Apps** on the main navigation bar.
 Click **Launch**.

-3. Find the application that you want to upgrade/rollback, and then click the Ellipsis to find **Upgrade**/**Rollback**.
+3. Find the application that you want to upgrade, and then click the Ellipsis to find **Upgrade**.

 4. Select the **Template Version** that you want to deploy.